richtea/gulp-reinstall/README.md

 <!-- /TOC -->

+## Overview

+`gulp-reinstall` is a Gulp plugin that runs commands based on the files found in a vinyl stream.
+The filename determines the command that is run.

+The default settings are:

 | File Found         | Command run                       |
 | ------------------ | --------------------------------- |
 | `package.json`     | `npm install`                     |